krystolla/ActiveDirectoryLab/README.md

 This repository shows how I walked through to create an Active Directory home lab Environment using Oracle VirtualBox.
 Configuring and running this lab will help develop understanding of how active directory and windows networking works.

 <h2>Project Overview</h2>

-This project demonstrates the following:
+<b>This project demonstrates the following:</b>
 - Installing and configuring Active Directory on a Windows Server VM.
 - Creating users and managing them using PowerShell scripts.
 - Automating user creation and management in Active Directory.

 <h2>Languages and Utilities Used</h2>

 - <b>PowerShell</b>